molo17inc/gluesync-bootstrapper/README.md

 ### How It Works

-During a snapshot operation, GlueSync normally deletes all records in the target that don't exist in the source.
+During a snapshot operation, Gluesync normally deletes all records in the target that don't exist in the source.
 The `snapshotDeleteFilter` modifies this behavior by excluding records that match the filter criteria from deletion.

 ### Configuration